Private, In-Home Tutoring in Tolleson, Arizona

-SchoolTutoring Academy’s tutoring programs for Tolleson students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Tolleson, Arizona students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The districts offers a rich curriculum that is in alignment with Arizona’s rigorous College and Career Readiness program.
 Commom Core Standards are used to teach students skills in reading, writing, and comprehension that are crucial to success in all other core classes, such as history, social studies, math and science.
 As students proceed through grade levels, new skills are built upon previously learned skills.
 In this way, not only do students learn new skills, they review earlier skills so that they have a solid foundation.
 When students graduate they will have gained the skills and knowledge needed for college and career opportunities.

 We currently cover the following Tolleson-area school districts: Littleton Elementary School District, Tolleson Elementary School District, Tolleson Union High School District, and Union Elementary School District.

 Educating Our Parents: Understanding the Tolleson District Curriculum

 In Math, the standards develop students’ abilities in the key areas of numeracy, algebra, geometry, and data analysis each year.
 Although during the early years, students learn what may seem simple lessons in pattern recognition, these abilities are later applied in linear equations and other algebraic functions.
 At the high school level, students can also take trigonometry, pre-calculus, and statistics in preparation for college level math or a technical career.